ipfs/specs/naming/README.md

 # Introduction

-Each time a file added to IPFS needs to be modified, its content addressable idendifier will be automatically modified.
+Each time a file is modified, its content address changes.
 As a consequence, the address previously used for getting that file needs to be updated by who is using it.
-As this is not pratical, IPNS was conceptualized to solve the problem.
+As this is not pratical, IPNS was created to solve the problem.

 IPNS is based on [SFS](http://en.wikipedia.org/wiki/Self-certifying_File_System).
 It consists of a PKI namespace, where a name is simply the hash of a public key.
 As a result, whoever controls the private key has full control over the name.
 Accordingly, records are signed by the private key and then distributed across the network (in IPFS, via the routing system).
 This is an egalitarian way to assign mutable names on the Internet at large, without any centralization whatsoever, or certificate authorities.